tomdevtech/SimpleAI-Chatbot/README.md

-    V0.4 : Added adaptive context for the ai to adapt for different use cases and increased creativity V0.5 : Main = Added basic web UI for interaction with the AI model (Streamlit) : Gradio = Added basic web UI for interaction with the AI model (Gradio) V0.6 : First test version of RAG will be included into the repo, but is still not connected to the AI model.
-    V1.0 : Includes RAG and automatic documentation creation for your repo & ask questions about the content In Development : Updating the system for not resetting the processes each time (UI probblem)
+    V0.4 : Added adaptive context for the ai to adapt for different use cases and increased creativity V0.5 : Main = Added basic web UI for interaction with the AI model (Streamlit) : Gradio = Added basic web UI for interaction with the AI model (Gradio) V0.6 : First test version of RAG will be included into the repo, but is still not connected to the AI model V1.0 : Includes RAG and automatic documentation creation for your repo & ask questions about the content V1.1 : Updated the system for not resetting the processes each time (UI probblem) : Q&A with the AI model is working now